 Chai is typically made with black tea leaves.

-Assam and Darjeeling teas are most commonly used for their milder flavor since the spices take the show in this drink.
+Assam and Darjeeling teas are most commonly used for their milder flavor since the spices take the show in this delicious drink.

 You can also make it with green tea, but it won’t have quite the same punch as when brewed with black tea.